 Alcohol is probably the biggest factor that will affect the price of your wedding breakfast.
 When choosing your alcohol you need to keep two things in mind: corkage fees and the types of alcohol that you want to serve.
 Corkage fees are either £5-11 per each bottle served, or the price of one of the house wines that your venue serves, but ask your venue what their policy is just in case!

-The next pricing factor when it comes to alcohol depends on the kind of alcohol you serve.
-A bottle of spirits will cost more than a bottle of wine, but it will also serve more drinks, so cater to your audience when deciding what to get!
-To find out more about different measurements, read Introduction: The Secrets of Wedding Alcohol.
+The kind of alcohol you serve also affects the price.
+Although a bottle of spirits will cost more than a bottle of wine, it will also serve more drinks, so cater to your audience when deciding what to get!
+You can save a lot of money by looking into the alcohol you’re serving at your wedding.